bszonye/civ7-re-sorts/README.md

 ## Resource Re-sorts 1.2.0
-sorts the names and icons on the resource screen.
+better resource organization

-- sorts settlements by name, with grouping options
+sorts settlements by name, with multiple grouping options:
-- optionally list cities before towns
+- separate cities and towns
-- optionally group by Factory, Rail Station, and Distant Lands bonuses
+- group factories and conditional bonuses (Rail Station, Distant Lands)
-- optionally group by number of resource slots
+- group by number of resource slots

+additional features:
-- groups resources by type, with city resources first, factory last.
+- groups resources by type and class (city, bonus, treasure, factory).
 - uses locale-appropriate sorting for names.
 - does not modify **any** game scripts, for maximum compatibility.